ElektraInitiative/libelektra/src/libs/notification/example/README.md

 # Example Applications for Notifications

-This folder contains two example notifications:
+This folder contains example notifications which demonstrate how notifications and the I/O binding API are used in applications:

 - example_notification: Repeatedly calls kdbGet, does not require transport plugins
 - example_notification_async: Uses asynchronous I/O. Requires transport plugins